 "It wasn't working out, even though we loved each other very, very much," Chiles said.
 "It was just one of those things.
 I couldn't be who he needed me to be, and he couldn't be who I needed him to be.
 We had a great deal of love and respect for each other, and it was very difficult."

 Henley's last serious relationship before meeting his wife was with Battlestar Galactica actress Maren Jensen.
-He even dedicated his first solo album, I Can't Stand Still, to her.
+He even dedicated the first album of his solo career, I Can't Stand Still, to her.
 Jensen appeared in Henley's music video for "Not Enough Love In the World" in 1985.
 Though they were engaged, the couple called in quits in 1986, but Jensen still helped her ex start a non-profit in the early '90s, The Walden Woods Project.

 When Henley met former model Sharon Summerall in 1993, he knew he had finally found the right person and was officially ready to settle down.
 The couple married in 1995 with a star-studded wedding attended by Bruce Springsteen, Sting, Billy Joel, John Fogerty, Jackson Browne, Sheryl Crow, Glenn Frey and Tony Bennett.
 An attendee even said that the wedding was basically "a rock-and-roll hall of fame."